As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Please scroll down to the recipe card for exact ingredient measurements and instructions.

-- Add the noodles and collard greens and cook until the noodles are tender
+- Step 4: Add the noodles and collard greens and cook until the noodles are tender, about 3 to 5 minutes.

 If you are proficient at using chopsticks, pull out a few noodles and twist them around the chopsticks then dip them back into the broth to soak up the flavor, then bring them to your mouth and slurp!
 Take bites of the vegetables in between if you can’t scoop them up all together.

 For those of you that find chopsticks a bit tricky to use, like me, a fork and spoon work just fine!
 I like to twist the noodles around my fork then use a spoon to scoop up some broth and veggies.
-I mean, maybe don’t do this if you find yourself in Japan or China or even in a fine dining Asian restaurant here in the States.
-But, if you’re in the comfort of your own home, I say make it easy!
+You probably don’t want to do this if you find yourself in Japan or China or even in a fine dining Asian restaurant here in the U.S. But, if you’re in the comfort of your own home, I say make it easy!

 Here’s the good news – no matter what utensil you use, ramen is meant to be slurped and eaten quickly.
 So, dig in!